pbsurf/chem/README.md

 - DLC/HDLC/Redundant internal coordinates
 - transition state search (Dimer method, Lanczos method), reaction path optimization (NEB)
 - read/write .pdb, TINKER, GAMESS and NWChem files
-- model creation and setup: build polypeptides, add hydrogens and bonds, mutate residues
+- model creation and setup: build polypeptides, add hydrogens and bonds, mutate residues, solvate

 How to use this code:
-1. If an example in projects/ or test/ looks promising, try using that as a starting point
+1. If an example in projects/ or test/ looks promising, try using that as a starting point ... all the examples are outdated or work-in-progress currently.
+Open an issue describing what you're interested in doing and I'll help with getting started.
 - for example, see the "Preparation" section in projects/trypsin1.py; then from the folder containing 1MCT-trimI.pdb, at a Python prompt, run `execfile('<path to this repo>/projects/trypsin1.py')`
 - add `import pdb; pdb.set_trace()` to step line by line
-- see misc/chem-inst.sh for setup on Debian or related Linux distros
-- see "Examples" section in vis/chemvis.py for standalone visualization examples or
+- see "Examples" in test/vis_test.py for standalone visualization examples or
 2. Cut and paste what you need: code is kept as self-contained as possible
  - opt/dlc.py: delocalized internal coordinates (DLC) and hybrid DLC; useful for geometry opt. w/ constraints